holehouse-lab/shephard-colab/readme.md

 # SHEPHARD-colab

-This contains data used in the Google colab notebooks for SHEPHARD and links to SHEPHARD Notebook Tutorials on Google-Colab
+This contains data used in the Google colab notebooks for SHEPHARD and links to SHEPHARD notebook tutorials implemented in Google-Colab notebooks.

 ---
 ## SHEPHARD Code & Documentation